-One of the focuses of the Besheer Lab is to understand the neurobiology underlying the subjective/interoceptive effects of alcohol, nicotine, and alcohol drinking and relapse.
-In particular we are interested in understanding how prolonged/repeated elevations in the stress hormone corticosterone can impact interoceptive sensitivity to alcohol and alcohol drinking and relapse, with a focus on the mechanistic involvement of metabotropic glutamate receptors (mGluRs).
+One of the focuses of the Besheer Lab is to understand the neurobiology underlying the subjective/interoceptive effects of alcohol and alcohol drinking and relapse.
+In particular we are interested in understanding how episodes of stress can impact interoceptive sensitivity to alcohol and alcohol drinking and relapse, with a focus on the mechanistic involvement of the glutamatergic system.
 Our work takes a multidisciplinary approach, utilizing different models of self-administration and drug discrimination, behavioral pharmacology and chemogenetic techniques, and molecular techniques to better understand the underlying neural mechanisms underlying these critical behaviors.
 Together, studying mechanisms involved in how stress can modulate the interoceptive effects of alcohol and alcohol reinforcement has numerous implications for the development of therapeutic interventions in alcoholism and for identifying factors that influence pathological behavioral processes in addiction, such as drug taking and relapse.

-- Neurobiological mechanisms and circuitry underlying sensitivity to the interoceptive/subjective effects of alcohol, nicotine and combined alcohol and nicotine, and underlying sex differences.
+- Neurobiological mechanisms and circuitry underlying sensitivity to the interoceptive effects of alcohol and underlying sex differences.

-- Understanding the impact of stress-related systems on the interoceptive effects of alcohol and alcohol self-administration and relapse.
+- Understanding the impact of episodes of stress on the interoceptive effects of alcohol and alcohol self-administration and relapse.

-- Identifying the functional involvement of brain regional mGluR systems in modulating blunted sensitivity to alcohol and increased alcohol drinking and relapse following stress exposure.
+- Identifying the functional involvement of molecular targets that can modulate sensitivity to alcohol and increased alcohol drinking and relapse following stress exposure.

-- Insular cortex and rhomboid thalamic nucleus modulate interoceptive sensitivity to alcohol.
+- Insular cortex and connections with the nucleus accumbens modulate interoceptive sensitivity to alcohol.